 "Would you like to talk about it?" his tone was sympathetic.

-I swallowed, marveling at the peculiarity of my situation.
-I was lying in bed with a vampire, and he was acting like my shrink.
+I swallowed, marvelling at the peculiarity of my situation.
+Here I was, lying with a vampire, and he was acting like my shrink.

 "It was my wedding day…" I began, "And my best friend was my bridesmaid.
 He… he imprinted on her."
 I didn't know if he understood.

 I glared at him.
+There was so much more.
+James, Juilliard, my mother, the attacks, my pseudo-captivity in La Push... but I wasn't about to spill my life story to him.
 "Just because your heart is made of stone, doesn't mean mine is."

 "I'm being practical here," he replied, his eyes twinkling as he stroked my hair.